 - Where are consumers congregating, and why?

 - How long do they spend in this area, and why?

 Without detailed data and insights into consumer behavior, it can be hard to quantify these factors.
-However, with data and analytics, we can measure how consumers behave and start to understand the reasons behind these questions and then to gain actionable information.
+However, with data and analytics, we can measure how consumers behave.
+This will in turn help you start to understand the reasons behind these questions and then to gain actionable information.

 For the hospitality and the travel and tourism sector, their clientele is their key focus.
-This means that large amounts of effort are given to understanding who their customers are and tailoring their value proposition accordingly.
+This means that large amounts of effort they exert is given to understanding who their customers are and tailoring their value proposition accordingly.

 As we’ve already mentioned, understanding the consumer’s thoughts, motivations, and perceptions are essential to grasp consumer behavior.
 This is because it will have a significant effect on whether they consider their stay with the business a success or a failure.